OmerRonen/epiTree/README.md

 1. Genotype files in Plink format (bim/fam/bam), one file per chromosome named as *name_plink_file_chr1*, *name_plink_file_chr2*, etc..
 Chromosomes can be missing.
 2. A corresponding phenotype file, indicating a single, binary phenotype.
 Real valued phenotypes are also possible, with slight modifications to the scripts.
 3. A mapping file that maps the subject identification numbers of the phenotype file (first column) to the subject identification numbers of the genotype file (second column).
-5. A file with principle components for individual subjects, which is assumed to have the same subject IDs as the genotype file.
+5. A file with principle components for individual subjects (one row per subject).
+The subject IDs are assumed to be in a column named "IDs" and the PCs are assumed to be in columns named "PC1", "PC2", etc..
+Be default the first 40 PCs are included.
+The subject IDs are assumed to be the same as in the genotype file, but they don't have to be in the same order.
 6. A PrediXcan [1] data base file, which is used to impute tissue specific gene expression data and can be downloaded at http://predictdb.org.